SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 ## Step 5: Apply the new theme

-Now that you have created a theme, you have to apply to your low-code app.
+Now that you have created a theme, you can apply it to your low-code app.

 1. Click the ![Waffle](~/user-guide/images/Waffle_icon_Dashboards.png) icon in the top-left corner, and select the *Best Practices in Low-Code App Design* application.